13 Types of Welding Defects, Their Causes and Remedies

 9. Overlap

 Overlapping occurs when the weld face extends beyond the weld toe, which causes the metal to roll and form an angle less than 90 degrees.
-This defect is caused when improper welding techniques are implied and when the welding current is high.
+Improper welding techniques and high welding current can cause this defect.
 It can also be caused when a large electrode is used.

-The remedies for overlap welding defects are by using proper welding technique, less welding current, and using a small electrode.
+The remedies for overlap welding defects are using proper welding technique, less welding current, and a small electrode.

 10. Crater:

 Crater occurs when the crater is not filled before the arc is broken.
-The outer edges cool faster than the crater causing stress and then forming a crack.
-Crater defect is caused when a large electrode is used, an incorrect torch angle, and an Improper welding technique.
+The outer edges cool faster than the crater, causing stress and then forming a crack.
+Crater defect is caused by using a large electrode, an incorrect torch angle, and an Improper welding technique.

 The crater is prevented by using a proper welding technique, using a small electrode, and using a proper torch angle to reduce the stress on the metal.